 Ryan Larcom: That's great.
 I've got questions for the next like 57 minutes, and apparently I'm not allowed to ask them all, so we're just going to do spicy takes down the way.

-One thing, 30 seconds or less, that you're really excited about in this industry — either about building or investing or things, things that are front of mind for us, we're excited because we think the next trillion-dollar company is going to be built in the energy sector through venture buildings.
+One thing, 30 seconds or less, that you're really excited about in this industry — either about building or investing or things, things that are front of mind for us, we're excited because we think the next trillion-dollar company is going to be built in the energy sector through venture building.

 So right on down the way, what are you most excited about, in 30 seconds?